 Once you’ve downloaded your pattern, cut 17-18 8.5″x11″ wax paper sheets.
-To cut the wax paper, it’s easiest to fold the wax paper around an 8.5″ x 11″ sheet of printer paper sheet, then tear down the fold.
+It’s easiest to cut the wax paper by folding it around an 8.5″ x 11″ sheet of printer paper, then tear down the fold.

 Use a glue stick to apply a sheet of cut wax paper to a piece of printer paper.
-You don’t want the glue the sheets together to last a lifetime, just to keep the wax paper from bunching up in your printer and jamming it.
+You don’t want the glue to last a lifetime.
+Use enough glue to keep the wax paper from bunching up in your printer and jamming it.

 Print the car pattern feeding one sheet of wax paper through at a time, wax paper side down.
 Remove from the printer and place the sheet wax paper (ink) side up.
 Stacking individual pieces will ensure the ink does not smear from pattern piece to pattern piece.
-Repeat for each piece of the pattern – there will be 16, being sure to place the printed piece ink side up in individual piles – in other words, do not stack them on top of one another.
-Instead, lay the pieces out side by side on the floor or a larger surface sequentially.
+Repeat for each part of the pattern – there will be 16, being sure to place the printed piece ink side up in individual piles – in other words, do not stack them on top of one another.
+Instead, lay the pieces out side-by-side sequentially.